TheNationalFootballMuseum/push-button-ticket-scanner-faker/README.md

 rather than `println` is intentional, DO NOT CHANGE!
 The connected system does not expect message terminations such as carriage returns or new lines.

+## INSTALLATION

+The Arduino Sketch must be compiled and uploaded to the Arduino UNO microcontroller.
+You will need to download and install the [Arduino IDE](https://www.arduino.cc/en/software) to do this.
+Once you have installed the IDE, download the [Arduino Sketch]() contained within this repo